gujjumohitreddy/gujjumohitreddy/README.md

 > 📌 Tip: Click the badges or links above to read what’s trending in tech right now!

+---

 ### 🚀 Projects Highlight

-- 🧠 **Virtual Medical Assistant** – final year project using NLP & Python
+- 🧠 **Virtual Medical Assistant** – Final year project using Python + NLP
-- 🤖 **Desktop AI Assistant** – your own JARVIS-style assistant built in Python
+- 🤖 **Desktop AI Assistant** – A JARVIS-style voice AI in Python
-- 💡 Check out more cool stuff in my pinned repos!
+- 💡 More projects & tools in my pinned repositories!

 ---